-What are some of the best places to retire when it comes time?
+What are some of the best places to retire?
 I don’t know if we’ll move from our current location (#RVA) when we retire, but just in case I’m creating a running list of the best places to retire.
 The list is based on several factors.
 One factor important to us is the cost of living for retirees, such as taxes in retirement.